 It depends actually.
 If the CBD has been derived from the Marijuana plant, it is legal to purchase and use for medical purposes in states and countries that have legalized marijuana for medical purposes.
 Many states and countries have not legalized marijuana for medical purposes and many people with Parkinson’s have been unable to purchase CBD for this reason.

 Until now.
-An innovative company has solved this dilemma by offering a form of CBD that is legal to purchase and use in all states and countries.
+Some innovative companies have solved this dilemma by offering a form of CBD that is legal to purchase and use in all states and countries.
 The CBD that they offer is derived from the Hemp plant, not the Marijuana plant.
 How cool is that?

 Impact of CBD on Parkinson’s Symptoms is Temporary